Establishing Data Ownership with Business Stakeholders

 With the advent of technologies like data lakes and self-service analytics tools, including Tableau and Power BI, data sources have become widespread and disassociated.
 This can lead to inconsistent or unreliable information for decision-making, posing risks for the organization.

-To combat this issue, it is crucial to establish robust data governance policies and standards.
+So, to combat this issue, it is crucial to establish robust data governance policies and standards.
 This means defining clear rules and guidelines for data collection, storage, usage, and maintenance.
 By doing so, you ensure that your organization has a solid foundation of high-quality data to support effective decision-making.

 Consider appointing a Chief Data Officer (CDO) to lead this initiative.